Ayushk4/Ayushk4.github.io/pages/index.md

 My research interests are in Natural Language Processing and Machine Learning.
 In the past I developed various NLP-ML [packages and softwares](softwares/).

 I am fortunate to be guided by Prof. Humphrey Shi (UOregon) for my ongoing research on Vision+Language tasks.
-I have previous research experiences at IBM Research India on Detection and Removing bias in news articles and Google's Summer of Code on practical neural models for sequence labelling.
+I have previous research experiences at IBM Research India on Detection and Removing bias in news articles and 2019 Google Summer of Code on practical neural models for sequence labelling.

-I am pursuing my bachelor thesis under the guidance of Prof. Niloy Ganguly (CNeRG Lab, IIT Kharagpur) in the domain of Fairness in ML.
-My previous research works were on Explainable Rumour Detection, integrating semantics for robust Stance Detection and biases in stance detection datasets.
+I am pursuing my bachelor thesis under the guidance of Prof. Niloy Ganguly (CNeRG Lab, IIT Kharagpur) on exploring Semantics and external knowledge basis for Stance Detection.
+My previous research works were on Explainable Rumour Detection, Semantics for robust Stance Detection and biases in stance detection datasets.

 <br>